tytydraco/yessleep/out/Mr_Butlers_Job_Basement_to_hell.md

 “Then you’re fine”, he said and immediately hung up the phone.

  The nights continued like this.
 Constant screaming and banging on the door.
 The stress started to get to me and I couldn't sleep.
 I started sleeping during the day and stayed up during the night.
-I would put on airpods and listen to music or watch a movie to drown out the noise.
+I would put on airpods and listen to music to drown out the noise.
 Eventually I started getting used to this.

  But then things got even worse during the third week.
 I was catching up on sleep during the day when I woke up to a moaning sound.
 “That must be my imagination”, I thought.
 I’m in the bedroom.
 I only hear the moaning or screaming sounds during the daytime if I’m near the basement.
 But then I heard even more moaning and screaming sounds.
 It wasn’t my imagination.
 In fact throughout the whole mansion I could hear it.
 I soon figure out the sounds were still coming from the basement.
-It just that they were now being much louder that it was echoing throughout the hall mansion.
+It just that the residence from hell were now being much louder and it was echoing throughout the hall mansion.
 I decided to call Mr. Butler again.

 “No worries”, he said.